andrasq/node-qfputs/Readme.md

 data writer with a `write()` method taking a callback, eg node write streams.

+Install an error handler with `setOnError()` to be notified of all write errors.
-Write errors are reported only to drain() or fflush(), so use them to check.
+Otherwise, write errors are reported to drain() or fflush().

 For high file write speeds, the built-in `Fputs.FileWriter` can achieve throughputs of over 800k / sec mutexed 200-char lines saved to disk.